* This is the Consumer Version. *

 Doctors suspect the disorder when the characteristic rash occurs in children.
 If the diagnosis is not clear, a sample from the affected skin is taken and examined under a microscope (biopsy) to look for abnormalities in the blood vessels that can confirm the diagnosis.
 Urine tests are done to check for blood and excess protein, which indicate that the kidneys are affected.
 Blood tests are usually done to measure kidney function.
 Doctors ask people whether they have recently been ill, because immunoglobulin A–associated vasculitis may develop after a streptococcal infection.

-If kidney malfunction worsens, a kidney biopsy is done.
+If kidney malfunction worsens, a kidney biopsy is often done.
 It can help doctors determine how severe the problem is and what kind of recovery can be expected.

 If a drug is causing the disorder, it is stopped.
 Otherwise, treatment is focused on relieving symptoms.
-Treatment may include nonsteroidal anti-inflammatory drugs (NSAIDs) and bed rest.

 Generic NameSelect Brand Names